 Chalet Rocce Rosse Mountain Lounge has one of the best views in Monte Bondone Ski Resort and on a clear day, you can see all the way over the Brenta Dolomites Trento.
 The restaurant serves Italian cuisine with a modern twist on classic dishes, like Spinach gnocchi and pasta.

 Read More – Top Tips for Saving Money for a Ski Weekend

 Which can be paired with a great selection of wine, especially the local wine on offer.

 Don’t worry though if you don’t ski or snowboard because you can reach Chalet Rocce Rosse via the main road, which goes directly underneath the Rocce Rosse chairlift.

-We stayed at the Hotel Norge a modern ski-in and ski-out hotel, located in premier position for panoramic views of the Dolomiti del Brenta Mountains.
-The hotel had a spa centre with a heated indoor swimming pool, a sauna and steam, as well as a restaurant and bar area with a balcony directly on the slopes.
+We stayed at the Hotel Norge a modern ski-in and ski-out hotel, located in a premier position for panoramic views of the Dolomiti del Brenta Mountains.
+The hotel had a spa centre with a heated indoor swimming pool, a sauna and steam room, as well as a restaurant and bar area with a balcony directly on the slopes.

 I enjoyed sitting on the balcony in the afternoon with a drink, taking in the views and watching the skiers go by.